Mercy-class hospital ship: Ships

+Both ships are visually distinguishable by the red cross painted on the superstructure.
+The cross is centered on Comfort, and offset to port on Mercy.

 Missions

 Stationed in San Diego, California, Mercy primarily operates in the Pacific and Indian Oceans.
 Her inaugural mission in 1987, was a humanitarian cruise to the Philippines and South Pacific.
 Her first military mission was serving coalition troops in the First Gulf War.
 The first disaster relief came in the wake of the 2004 tsunami as Operation Unified Assistance.
 Her latest was in 2013, when she came to the aid of the Philippines, and other nations in the aftermath of Typhoon Haiyan.

 Stationed out of Norfolk, Virginia, Comfort operates primarily in the Caribbean and Latin America.
 Her first mission was a combat one: serving coalition troops off the coast of Kuwait, during Operation Desert Storm.
 Her first humanitarian missions both happened in 1994, helping Haitian and Cuban immigrants looking to come to America.
 In the aftermath of September 11 attacks, Comfort was activated and sent to Manhattan, to provide medical and mental health services.
 Comfort headed into combat again for Operation Iraqi Freedom.
 In 2005, she was back saving American citizens following the devastation of Hurricane Katrina.
 In 2010, she undertook another disaster relief mission, in response to an earthquake in Haiti.
 In May 2015, Comfort was in Kingston, Jamaica.
 Once again in 2017, Comfort was deployed to aid American citizens in Puerto Rico after Hurricane Maria.

 In March 2020, the ships were deployed to aid in the fight against the coronavirus pandemic.
 Both ships were to function as trauma centers at erstwhile-disused cruise ship terminals in San Pedro and Manhattan.
 This, at that time, would have been expected to have enabled nearby hospitals to have freed up beds for coronavirus patients.
 On 21 April, Governor Cuomo told President Trump that Comfort was no longer needed in New York.
 While docked in the city, she treated 182 patients.